UK tech experts · info@vividrepairs.co.uk

 Here's the thing about hunting for the Best 1000W Power Supplies Under £100: that budget is brutally tight for this wattage tier.
 After testing dozens of high-capacity PSUs over the past decade, I'll be honest with you.
 Proper 1000W units with decent efficiency and reliability typically start around £120.
 But I've found several options that either hit that mark or come close enough to warrant serious consideration.

 The demand for kilowatt-class power supplies has exploded since Nvidia's RTX 40-series cards started pulling absurd amounts of power.
 Suddenly, that 750W PSU you bought two years ago isn't cutting it anymore.
 And with ATX 3.0 introducing native PCIe 5.0 connectors and better transient load handling, older units are showing their age.
 So finding the Best 1000W Power Supplies Under £100 (or just slightly above) matters more than ever for builders who need serious power without remortgaging their homes.
+For specific guidance on pairing PSUs with particular graphics cards, our guide to power-hungry GPUs offers detailed recommendations.

 I've spent the past month testing six high-wattage PSUs, measuring ripple suppression, efficiency curves, and noise levels under sustained loads.
 Some exceeded expectations.
 Others?
 Well, let's just say there's a reason certain brands stay cheap.